Please Note: This article relates to non cystic acne. For help with cystic acne, please consult with a dermatologist.

 Acne most commonly appears as whiteheads or blackheads, both of which are categorized as comedones.
 Whiteheads stay closed just under the surface of the skin, producing a small blemish filled with white pus.
 Blackheads remain open at the surface of the skin.
 The dark appearance results from oxygen interacting with melatonin in the pores.
-Along with whitehead and blackheads, acne can manifest in the form of various inflammatory lesions, including:
+Along with whitehead and blackheads, acne can manifest in the form of various lesions, including:

 - Cysts – Large, painful lumps that contain pus and exist deep under the skin